ava-mc/passion-project/README.md

   The index-nft.html contains the attempt to get the nft image tracking option from Ar.js to work, but this didn't work for me.

+- arjs-react-marker-test

+  Failed experiment of trying to implement marker tracking of AR.js directly in a new create-react-app project via A-frame library.